daaaaande/bionanotator/README.md

 `--delete_in_between_files 0 ` (--d ); [0/1] delete annovar in-betwen files when annotation is done

 `--case g `(--c ); [g/s] somatic (s) vs germline (g) case, somatic excludes parent info columns and adapts to different input file

+`--include 1,4,5`(--i_c); add custom columns to the final output from the raw infile, can be multiple ones separated by comma . `--i_c 1,3,21` adds first, third and 21st column from the raw infile into the final annotated file.

 ### input file